 If you like to shop or buy groceries online, you probably want to know the answer to the following question: can you use EBT on Instacart?
 The answer is yes!
 Instacart allows EBT purchases in more than 4,000 stores across 38 states and Washington DC as of early 2021.

 Let’s look at exactly what you can and can’t do with an EBT card on Instacart.

 What is Instacart?

 Founded in 2012, Instacart is a website and mobile application that allows you to shop online at local grocery stores and have a delivery person do the physical shopping for you.
 It functions in the same way as many other food delivery apps like UberEats, GrubHub, or DoorDash, except that Instacart is specifically designed for grocery shopping.
-While you can now order premade meals from restaurants with Instacart, it was originally designed for remote shopping at supermarkets.
+And now you can even order premade meals from restaurants with Instacart!

 Can you use EBT on Instacart with SNAP?

 While SNAP is generally far more restrictive than TANF, you can shop on Instacart with food stamps.
 This means that you can use your EBT card to order food items from your local grocery store — as long as the grocery store accepts SNAP payments.
 Many major grocery store chains do accept SNAP payments, including:

 - Aldi (37 States + DC)

 - Food Lion (9 States)

 - Market 32 (6 States)